-Violence and destruction fill the news.
-Every day stories about terrorist attacks, shootings, deadly weather, and more prove the fallen nature of our world.
+The current world situation is unprecedented for our generation.
+Illness, unemployment, and economic struggle fill the news.
+Every day, the stories about the impact of COVID-19 only seem to get worse.
 It’s so easy for us to succumb to fear and worry.
 Where is the peace Jesus promised?

 Ironically, on the night Jesus was betrayed and arrested, He spoke these words:

 “Peace I leave with you; my peace I give to you.
 I do not give to you as the world gives.
 Do not let your hearts be troubled or afraid… I have told you these things, so that in me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”
 John 14:27, 16:33

 The world would define “peace” as the absence of war, strife, and disagreement and the presence of harmony, order, and security.
 But I don’t see much of this kind of “peace” in the world today.
 And we won’t until Jesus returns.

 Thankfully, the peace Jesus gives doesn’t depend on the state of the world.
 Even in the midst of war, we can be at peace.
 We can be free from worry and fear.
 We can be content in every physical situation and circumstance.
 This is the peace Jesus gives.

 God’s peace is always available to His children no matter what is going on in the world around us.
 All we have to do is reach out and receive it.
 But how?

 In his letter to the Christians in Philippi (Philippians 4:6-13), the apostle Paul shows us how to live in the peace Jesus offers, no matter the circumstances.

 - Pray about Everything – Worried, anxious, or concerned about a need or situation?
 Pray about it.
 Prayer focuses our hearts and minds on the goodness and faithfulness of God.
 Prayer pushes out worry (Philippians 4:6-7).